-The Master of Public Health (Health Services Management) is a 54-unit coursework program which is offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Master of Public Health (Health Services Management) is a 54-unit coursework program which is offered by the College of Medicine and Public Health.

-The course articulates with the Graduate Certificates offered within the Department of Public Health and the sequentially developed topics allow progression through the awards.
+The course articulates with the Graduate Certificates offered within the discipline of Public Health and the sequentially developed topics allow progression through the awards.

 Students who hold the graduate certificate or graduate diploma receive credit for topics already taken.